rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 +--------------------+
 ```

-Magic !

-On the secondary, try connecting the new user created on the primary:
+On the secondary server, try connecting the new user created on the primary:

 ```bash
 $ mariadb -u NEW_USER_NAME -p